intershop/iom-project-archetype/src/main/resources/archetype-resources/README.md

 ## IOM Blueprint Project

-[*IOM Blueprint Project*](https://github.com/intershop/iom-blueprint-project) is a software project, maintaned by Intershop, that helps IOM developers to understand the customization-concepts and demonstrates solutions for common requirements.
+[*IOM Blueprint Project*](https://github.com/intershop/iom-blueprint-project) is a software project, maintained by Intershop, that helps IOM developers to understand the customization concepts and demonstrates solutions for common requirements.

-*IOM Blueprint Project* is not directly related to the current project, but it's highly recommended to get through the [documentation](https://support.intershop.com/kb/30U296) of *IOM Blueprint Project* in order to understand basic IOM concepts.
+*IOM Blueprint Project* is not directly related to the current project, but it is highly recommended to read the [documentation](https://support.intershop.com/kb/30U296) of *IOM Blueprint Project* in order to understand basic IOM concepts.
 Good starting points are [Guide - IOM How to Start](https://support.intershop.com/kb/30097C) and [Concept - The Intershop Order Management Blueprint Project](https://support.intershop.com/kb/30U296).